codegod100/capnrusty/README.md

 - `CAPNWEB_USE_DURABLE=true` – run SvelteKit against a real Durable Object even in dev (mock server will remain off; point `VITE_CAPNWEB_WS` at your Worker).

+## Automerge sync

+Inventory state is replicated with [Automerge](https://automerge.org/) so multiple peers (browser, mock server, Durable Object) converge automatically:

+- The mock Node server and the Durable Object both host an Automerge document and expose a Cap'n Web RPC method `openSyncChannel`.
+- The browser keeps its own local Automerge doc (`src/lib/stores/coffee.ts`) and exchanges sync messages over the existing WebSocket session.
+Initial state and subsequent edits are streamed as CRDT sync messages, so the UI updates immediately without polling.
+- When you call `createDemoCoffee`, the server mutates the Automerge doc and broadcasts the resulting sync messages; every connected client receives the update and merges it into their local document.

 ## Building and previewing

 ```bash